-Yes / No

-attached Nature of the supporting evidence you are submitting:
+attached Yes / No Nature of the supporting evidence you are submitting:

-Name(s) and organisation(s) of the professional(s) providing supporting evidence Privacy and Data Prote otion eing used by the School and LA for the purposes of an app olication for admission to school.
-We undertake to ensure your personal data will only be used in accordance with our priva acy notice which can be devon.gov.uk/privacy/privacy-notices/ Please confirm by s d LA using your personal data as outlined in our privacy notic your consent at any time ,e. roun lave the right to withdraw If you wish to withdraw consent, please contact the LA's Admissions Team at adn exercise any of your rights under the General Data Protection fficer at 01392 383000 or at accesstoinformationsecure protection, visit https://new.devon.gov.uk/accesstoinformatic school.
-I confirm that I have submitted a LA Common Application Form.
-Applicant's name Date Please sign here

-Please scan and email this form or return this form to:
+Name(s) and organisation(s) of the professional(s) providing supporting evidence eviderice Privacy and Data Prote ection: eing used by the School and LA for the purposes of an e your personal data will only be used in accordance w .devon.gov.uk/privacy/privacy-notices/ Please confirm b d LA using your personal data as outlined in our privacy n your consent at any time iaro ino rigini to minaran consent, please contact the LA's Admissions Team at exercise any of your rights under the General Data Prote or at 01392 383000 or at accesstoinformationsecuporotection, visit https://new.devon.gov.uk/accesstoinform school. ordiection, visit intps://new.devon.gov.di//accesstoimoni alion/uala- protection of contact the 33.10011 I confirm that I have submitted a LA Common Application Form.
+Applicant's name Date Please sign here Please scan and email th is form or return this form to:

-Morchard Bishop Church of England Primary School, Church Street, Morchard Bishop, Crediton EX17 6PJ or The School Admissions Team, Room L60, County Hall, Exeter EX2 4QG
+Please scan and email this form or return this form to: The school, Union Street, Newton Abbot TQ12 2JU or The School Admissions Team, Room L60, County Hall, Exeter EX2 4QG

-Morchard Bishop Church of England Primary School

-Faith Supplementary Information Form 2024-25
+Wolborough Church of England Primary School Faith Supplementary Information Form 2023-24